Zettlr/zettlr-docs/docs/en/core/math.md

 $$
 ```

-> Please note, that no spaces must be inserted between the inline formula and the dollar signs!
+> To prevent confusion with amounts of money, spaces between the formula and the dollar signs are not allowed!

 If you activate the corresponding option, Zettlr will immediately render formulae in place, making it easy for you to proofread what you typed and fix errors.
 If a formula contains an error, this will be shown by Zettlr.
 The above example is rendered like this: